US Military Budget, Its Components, Challenges, and Growth

 Why Military Spending Is More Than You Think It Is

-Estimated U.S. military spending is $892 billion.
-That's from the spending bill signed by President Trump on August 13, 2018.
-It covers the period October 1, 2018 through September 30, 2019.
+Estimated U.S. military spending is $989 billion.
+It covers the period October 1, 2019 through September 30, 2020.
 Military spending is the second largest item in the federal budget after Social Security.
 The United States spends more on defense than the next nine countries combined.

-Second is $69 billion in overseas contingency operations for DoD to fight the Islamic State group.
+First is the $576 billion base budget for the Department of Defense.
+Second is $174 billion in overseas contingency operations for DoD to fight the Islamic State group.
+These two combined total the $740 billion touted by the president.

 Third is the total of other agencies that protect our nation.
-These expenses are $181.3 billion.
-They include the Department of Veterans Affairs ($83.1 billion), the State Department ($28.3 billion), Homeland Security ($46 billion), FBI and Cybersecurity in the Department of Justice ($8.8 billion) and the National Nuclear Security Administration in the Department of Energy ($21.9 billion).
+These expenses are $212.9 billion.
+They include the Department of Veterans Affairs ($93.1 billion).
+Funding for the VA has been increased by $10 billion over 2018 levels.
+That's to fund the VA MISSION Act to the VA's health care system.
+The other agencies are: Homeland Security ($51.7 billion), the State Department ($42.8 billion), the National Nuclear Security Administration in the Department of Energy ($16.5 billion), and the FBI and Cybersecurity in the Department of Justice.

-The last component is $18.7 billion in OCO funds for the State Department and Homeland Security to fight ISIS.
+The last component is $26.1 billion in OCO funds for the State Department and Homeland Security.

 Defense Department Base Budget